 Progress will be evaluated at the midpoint of each quarter as well as at the end of each quarter.
 The school will place a student making unsatisfactory progress for the program at the end of a progress evaluation period on academic probation for the next progress evaluation period.
-If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period, but does not achieve the required grades to meet overall satisfactory progress for the program, the student may be continued on academic probation for one more progress evaluation period.
+If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period, but does not achieve the required grades to meet overall satisfactory progress for the program, the student may be continued on academic probation for one more progress evaluation period

 When a student is placed on academic probation, the school will advise the student prior to the student returning to class.
-The date, action taken, and terms of probation will be clearly indicated in the student's permanent file.
+The date, action taken, and terms of probation will be clearly indicated in the student's permanent file

 If a student on academic probation fails to achieve satisfactory progress for the next probationary progress evaluation period, the student's enrollment will be administratively withdrawn.

-The enrollment of a student who fails to achieve overall satisfactory progress for the program at the end of two (2) successive probationary progress evaluation periods will be administratively withdrawn.
+The enrollment of a student who fails to achieve overall satisfactory progress for the program at the end of two (2) successive probationary progress evaluation periods will be administratively withdrawn

-The school may allow a student whose enrollment was administratively withdrawn for unsatisfactory progress to re-enroll after a minimum of one (1) quarter.
+The school may allow a student whose enrollment was administratively withdrawn for unsatisfactory progress to re-enroll after a minimum of one (1) quarter

 The school will place a student who returns after his/her enrollment was administratively withdrawn for unsatisfactory progress on academic probation for the next grading period.
 The school will advise the student of this action and document the student's file accordingly.
-If the student does not demonstrate satisfactory progress at the end of this probationary period, that student's enrollment will be administratively withdrawn.
-A grade of "F" or "I" in any class or a GPA of less than 2.00 is considered academic probation.
+If the student does not demonstrate satisfactory progress at the end of this probationary period, that student's enrollment will be administratively withdrawn

+A grade of "F" or "I" in any class or a GPA of less than 2.00 is considered academic probation approximately three weeks.
+During this grace period, probation exams will be given to provide the student an opportunity to bring the unsatisfactory grades up and therefore raise the student's GPA